 We ask that each school submit only one set of nominations.

 Once we have made our selections, a list of accepted students will be posted on our website and sent out to all nominating directors.
-Please note: we do contact accepted students directly, but we also ask that directors make sure that all accepted students know they have been accepted.
 Students should check our website or check with their nominating director to see if they have been accepted.

 If your name is listed as an alternate, we cannot yet offer you a spot in the festival.
 However, you are on the top of our list to accept if a space becomes available.
 We will contact your nominating director if a space opens up for you.